shilad/wikibrain/tutorial/importing.md

 WikiBrain's PipelineLoader class manages the downloading, parsing, and import of [Wikipedia datasets](http://en.wikipedia.org/wiki/Wikipedia:Database_download) published by the Wikimedia foundation.

-Most commonly, PipelineLoader is run without any arguments except a language:
+Most commonly, PipelineLoader is run without any arguments except a language.
+This downloads, parses and imports the latest database files for the Simple English langauge edition of Wikipedia into an embedded h2 database:

 ```bash
 org.wikibrain.dao.load.PipelineLoader -l simple
 ```
-This downloads, installs, and analyzes the latest database files for the Simple English langauge edition of Wikipedia.
-It imports the data into an embedded h2 database.

-You may want to select what data PipelineLoade should import.
 Each step in the WikiBrain loading process is called a **stage**.
 Some stages are loaded by default (articles, links, lucene search index), but others are not (wikidata, spatial).
 You can turn on a stage, such as wikidata using the following: